AJFaraday/NetworkEnsemble/docs/MODULE_REFERENCE.md

 Booleans:
 * square - will the square wave synth be heard or not?
-* square_filter - will this sound be filtered?
+* sq_filter - will this sound be filtered?

 Attribute:
 * sq_width: how wide a waveform will get through the filter if it`s on